skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > pretty proud of this, since I think it simulated what was taking
 > place and randomized what questions would get answered.
 >
 > Their most important questions went unanswered.
-This wasn’t DM
+This wasn't DM
-> meddling, it’s just that they overestimated how much Noreeno knew.
+> meddling, it's just that they overestimated how much Noreeno knew.
-> He didn’t have any idea where the Magus Archives were, which Eomer
+> He didn't have any idea where the Magus Archives were, which Eomer
 > suspected was the base of operations for the Children of The
 > Cathedral.
 (This was the Lich-worshiping cult which Noreeno led) If
-> he didn’t know, none of them did.
+> he didn't know, none of them did.

-They learn that Mordan’s followers have been meeting in various basements and secret rooms throughout the kingdom.
+They learn that Mordan's followers have been meeting in various basements and secret rooms throughout the kingdom.
 The meeting places are enchanted in various ways to keep out the prying eyes of the Queen and whatever spies she may employ.
 Beck learns the locations of some